 What You Need

-How to Get Cat Pee Smell Out Of Wood Floors
+How to Get Cat Pee Smell Out of Wood (5 Steps)

 1. Soak up urine with paper towels or a sponge.